-Colour and contrast
+SCULPT Colour and contrast

-Why is colour and contrast important?
+Why is the use of colour and good contrast important?

 Considering colour and contrast isn't just about people being blind or having vision issues, it is important to everyone for many reasons:

-- there are approximately 3 million colour blind people in Britain approximately 4.5% of our population
+- there are approximately 3 million colour blind people in Britain, approximately 4.5% of our population

+The Microsoft Office Accessibility Checker (opens in a new window) will list any accessibility issues in your document, including insufficient colour contrast.
 You can also manually look for text in your document that’s hard to read or to distinguish from the background.

 Tools for checking colour and contrast